2.3 Material accounting policies

 Depreciation on investment properties is provided on the written down value method over its useful life of 58 years which has been determined based on internal assessment and independent technical evaluation carried out by external valuer.

-The depreciation charge for each period is recognised in the statement of profit and loss.
+The depreciation charge for each period is recognised in the Statement of Profit and Loss.
 The useful lives and method of depreciation are reviewed at the end of each financial year and the effect of any changes in estimate accounted for on a prospective basis.

 (vii) Amortization

-Other intangible assets are amortized over their respective individual useful lives on a straight line basis from date they are available.
+Other Intangible assets are amortized over their respective individual useful lives on a straight line basis from date they are available.
 The estimated useful life is based on number of factors including effect of obsolescence and other economic factors and is as under:

-Description of asset
+Description of Asset Useful Life

 Amortisation method and useful lives are reviewed at the end of each financial year and the effect of any changes in estimate accounted for on a prospective basis.

-(viii) Impairment of non-financial assets
+(viii) Impairment of Non-Financial Assets

-Property, plant and equipment and investment property are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
-In such cases, the recoverable amount is determined for the cash generating unit (CGU) to which the asset belongs.
+Property, Plant and Equipment and Investment property are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in¬ use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
+In such cases, the recoverable amount is determined for the Cash Generating Unit (CGU) to which the asset belongs.

-If such assets are considered to be impaired, the impairment to be recognized in the standalone statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
+statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.

 An impairment loss is reversed in the standalone statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
 The carrying amount of the asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated depreciation), had no impairment loss been recognized for the asset in prior years.